-When promoting your good news be sure to remove any barriers to access.
+When promoting your good news, be sure to remove any barriers to access.
 Check out this example, where Love Not Lost ensures their BBC press feature is the first on their Linktree after sharing the news with their followers.

 Call on your friends and partners to explore your tree to ensure the link organization makes sense from an outsider’s perspective.
 If URLs change on the backend, ensure your link hub is updated too.
 Nothing worse than a dead link or 404 redirect in 2021.

-Use Clear Link Names
+Use Clear Link Names and Buttons

 Just like Linktree’s design tools are a branding opportunity, so are the link names you choose.
 While the possibility for creativity is certainly available, clarity is always preferable to cutesy.
 Succinct link names help users filter their needs in a social world full of clutter.
 Prime examples include:

-“Book an appointment” versus “Let’s meet!”
+- “Book an appointment” versus “Let’s meet!”

-“Shop” versus “Where to find [brand name]”
+- “Buy” versus “Where to find [brand name]”

-“Biscuit recipe” versus “Dough boy chronicles”
+- “Biscuit recipe” versus “Dough boy chronicles”